lulab/Pathformer/data_cfRNA/Readme.md

 # Liquid biopsy data

-We used three types of body fluid datasets: the plasma dataset, the extracellular vesicle (EV) dataset, and the platelet dataset.
+We used two types of body fluid datasets: the plasma dataset and the platelet dataset.
 Liquid biopsies data preprocessing process can be seen in the folder: */data_preprocessing_cfRNA*.

 The following shows the directory tree of data folder.
 Due to storage space limitations on Github, data can be  downloaded from these links (链接: https://pan.baidu.com/s/15K1tyV1Skrb7KEcDkCSPSw 提取码: c5nh).
 If you have any question, please contact xf-liu19@mails.tsinghua.edu.cn.